Viewing job artifacts

 The subjects explored here are documented, if somewhat superficially, in the

-following files in the kubernetes/test-infra
+following files in the kubernetes/test-infra repository, in reverse order of

 usefulness to the casual Prow user: